Japanese Warrior Arts

 What We Offer

-The training encompasses all manner of close combat with and without weapons, including striking, kicking, grappling, blades, blunt weapons, projectiles, and more; in a safe and friendly atmosphere.
+Taijutsu encompasses all manner of movement and close combat including striking, kicking, grappling, leaping and rolling, in a safe and friendly atmosphere.
 Our training focuses largely on movement efficiency and practical applications of traditional techniques.
 We foster a training environment that is non-competitive, while still integrating elements of training against live resistance to "stress test" the techniques learned.
+Taijutsu also includes weapon training with objects such as blades, blunt weapons, projectiles, and more.